 Securing your identity and protecting your information is something that we take very seriously at Blue Ridge Bank.
 We are strongly committed to protecting your information and remain aware of fraud trends so that we can protect you as a customer.
 Understanding key risks and how to avoid them is crucial to keeping you and your assets safe.
 Below are some tips you can take to limit your risk of fraud and identity theft.
-Please note that we would never solicit you to give us your personal information via text message, email, phone, or internet.
+Please note that we would never solicit you to give us your personal or online banking information via text message, email, phone, or internet.
 The only time this information is required is when you contact us.
 We ask for this information so that we can verify your identity and provide strong security to your accounts with us.

 Let us know if you see something suspicious

 If the issue you are reporting requires you to disclose confidential information, please report the issue to your local Blue Ridge Bank branch.

 REPORT PHISHING EMAIL

 To report a suspicious email that uses Blue Ridge Bank’s name, forward it to us immediately by emailing us at [email protected]

 Note: You should never submit sensitive information (Social Security numbers, bank account numbers, etc.) in this email or in any other emails on this site.

 - Be sure to review your bank statements every month.
 If you see any charges that you believe were not initiated by you, please contact your local Blue Ridge Bank branch immediately so we can begin investigating.